diempi/docs/docs/src/arns.md

 ## Name Registry

-The ArNS Registry is a list of all the registered names and their associated ANT smart contract addresses.
+The ArNS Registry is a list of all the registered names and their associated ANT AO process Ids.
 Registering a name requires spending IO tokens based upon the name length and purchase type.
 The system shall allow users to either lease a name on a yearly basis (maximum up to 5 years) or purchase that name permanently.

-The registry uses the following key rules, embedded within the AR.IO smart contract:
+The registry uses the following key rules, embedded within the AR.IO AO process:

 - The genesis prices of names are set within the contract itself; these are the starting conditions.
 - Name prices vary based on name length, purchase type (lease vs buy), lease duration, and the current Demand Factor.
 See the Dynamic Pricing section for more details.